 Google released its flagship Pixel 3 and 3 XL at the end of the year, offering a full-fledged Android Pie experience.
 Book a table and buy tickets with Google Assistant, or shoot portraits like a pro with the brilliant dual-camera – the algorithm automatically adjusts your photos.
 Also, you can set timers on apps to focus more on time with family and friends.

 2018 marked the return of the iconic feature phones we know and love.
 Do a digital detox with the no-nonsense Palm that runs on Android and literally fits in your palm, sporting a 3.3-inch LCD screen.
-Or answer your phone by sliding open the signature folding case of the Sony 8110 4G.
+Or answer your phone by sliding open the signature folding case of the Nokia 8110 4G.
 The legendary Snake game comes pre-loaded and you can download all the rest of essential apps from the KaiOS store.

 In 2018, big brands introduced their largest screens to date.
 Get great colour accuracy and true, vivid blacks on iPhone XS Max’s 6.5-inch Super Retina, and see your photos in striking detail on Note9’s 6.4-inch Infinity Display.
 The 6.39-inch AMOLED of the Huawei Mate 20 Pro looks as natural as a printed page, while the Pixel 3 XL lets you wind down by switching its 6.3-inch OLED to grayscale.